jnunyez/synchronization/README.md

   * select *silicom* namespace as **Installed Namespace**
   * select *Automatic* as **Update approval**

-3. Install the certified Silicom TimeSync operator.
+3. Install the certified Silicom TimeSync operator in the namespace we created in `silicom` namespace.

 ![operatortsync](imgs/01_install.png)